EWG Hooks: Must-Have Best Bass Fishing Guide

 - Make sure the bait hangs straight.

 The Texas rig is ideal for heavy vegetation, wood cover, and other snag-prone areas.
 It also works well with slow hopping, dragging, or a more aggressive pitch-and-pause retrieve.
+For bass fishing, this setup is one of the most reliable uses of EWG hooks because it combines a natural presentation with practical weedlessness.

 Carolina Rig

 The Carolina rig is effective when bass hold near the bottom or relate to offshore structure.
 It keeps the bait separated from the weight, allowing a slower, more subtle presentation.
+A typical Carolina rig includes:

 - A main line